congatudo/stuff/docs/install-congatudo.md

       discovery_prefix: homeassistant
     ```
   - In order to get the map card, you can add [this](https://github.com/TheLastProject/lovelace-valetudo-map-card) addon with HACS.
-For more info visit the valetudo official docs at https://valetudo.cloud/pages/integrations/home-assistant-integration.html
+For more info visit the Valetudo official docs at https://valetudo.cloud/pages/integrations/home-assistant-integration.html
 ## Sources

 - [Building and Modifying Valetudo](https://valetudo.cloud/pages/development/building-and-modifying-valetudo.html)